Hisonotus hungy

-Hisonotus hungy is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the arroyo of Tirica, which is part of the Paraná River basin in Misiones, Argentina.
-It is found in vegetated parts of Tirica (including those populated with introduced conifers as well as those with native vegetation) and reaches 4.2 cm SL.
+Hisonotus hungy is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish is endemic to Argentina where it occurs in the arroyo of Tirica, which is part of the Paraná River basin in Misiones.
+It is found in vegetated parts of Tirica (including those populated with introduced conifers as well as those with native vegetation) and reaches a standard length 4.2 cm.